Jewels creating batik fabric in Accra

 Getting Around Ghana

 We primarily used Uber to get around because rides were insanely cheap.
-For example, a 20 minute ride varied from 7 to 25 cedis.
-When calling an Uber, you have the option to “pay in cash” or ‘“use card on file” within the app.
-You should opt for pay in cash because a lot of uber drivers will cancel your ride if you select pay with card.
+For example, a 20-minute ride varied from 7 to 25 cedis.
+When calling an Uber, you can pay in cash or use a card on file within the app.
+You should opt for pay in cash because many Uber drivers will cancel your ride if you select to pay with a card.
 We also occasionally caught taxis on the street.

-If you find a taxi driver that you are comfortable with collect their numbers.
-It will come in handy during busy nights where it’s difficult to get an uber.
+Collect their numbers if you find a taxi driver you are comfortable with.
+This will come in handy during busy nights when getting an Uber is difficult.

-Pro Tips: Make sure to agree on the price with the driver before getting into the car.
+Pro Tip: Agree on the price with the driver before entering the car.

 What to do in Ghana